Maxztone/DjangoSite/README.md

 # DjangoSite
-None complete work, but already in progress.
+None complete work, but in progress.